-Students are responsible for conducting themselves in accordance with University's Code of Conduct located in the Student Handbook and Nursing's Online Netiquette Guideline.
+Students are responsible for conducting themselves in accordance with University's Code of Conduct located in the Student Handbook and the School of Nursing's Online Netiquette Guideline.
 As a licensed nurse, students shall conduct themselves according to Oregon or other State Administrative Rules applicable to their nursing practice and state in which they hold licensure.